Learning Opportunities

 February 11 at 11 a.m.

-Katy Susong, CEO of Grow Cedar Valley, will share findings from their in-depth population study.
-Learn what was uncovered through months of data analysis and community engagement and explore the eight “Big Bets” identified to drive long-term regional growth.
-This webinar will highlight the priorities shaping the Cedar Valley’s next decade and outline the steps being developed to turn these insights into action.
+Katy Susong, CEO of Grow Cedar Valley, will share insights from the Count Me In population study.
+Based on months of data analysis and community conversations, this presentation explores where the Cedar Valley stands today, the challenges impacting talent and population growth, and the “Big Bets” identified to move the region forward together.
+Learn how these insights are shaping priorities for the future and the collaborative steps being developed to turn them into action.

 Is there an organization or topic you are interested in learning more about?